google/archive-patcher/README.md

 > *Note: Archive-patcher does not currently handle 'zip64' archives (archives supporting more than 65,535 files or containing files larger than 4GB in size).*

 # How It Works
 Archive-patcher **transforms** archives into a **delta-friendly space** to generate and apply a delta.
-This transformation involves uncompressing the compressed content the has changed, while leaving everything else alone.
+This transformation involves uncompressing the compressed content that has changed, while leaving everything else alone.
 The patch applier then recompresses the content that has changed to create a perfect binary copy of the original input file.
 In v1, bsdiff is the delta algorithm used within the delta-friendly space.
 Much more information on this subject is available in the [Appendix](#appendix).

 Diagrams and examples follow.
 In these examples we will use an old archive and a new archive, each containing 3 files: foo.txt, bar.xml, and baz.lib: